monitan/GlobeTrotterAI/README.md

 GlobeTrotterAI is licensed under the MIT License.
 See [LICENSE](LICENSE) for more information.

 ## Contact

-For any inquiries or further information, please contact us at [globetrotterai@example.com](mailto:globetrotterai@example.com).

 Join us in redefining the future of travel with GlobeTrotterAI!